mattneary/Edifice.js/Readme.md

 ==========
 - An open-ended library for extremely simple `html` templating based on `RESTful URLs` that gets rid of boiler-plate code.
 - Templating allows for inline javascript (`${...}`) and file importing (`@include<file.html, {}>`)
+- Multiple template files may be used with a single array of data points.
+Specify the file to use with the `__tmpl__` attribute.
 - Includes various high order functions to keep code clean, e.g.,

 		edifice.REST("GET", "/users/:id/", req, edifice.application_chain(